NFDI4Microbiota/MetadataStandards/README.md

 microbial (meta)data accessibility and consistency.
 The efficient exchange of usable information between research groups, sequencing centers, and data repositories has been a long-standing issue.
-Measure 2.1 (M2.1) specifically focuses on maximizing data quality within the [NFDI4Microbiota](https://nfdi4microbiota.de/) consortium by enforcing compliance with existing standards and identifying additional tailored data standards and metadata requirements.
+Measure 2.1 (M2.1 "Data and Metadata Standards") specifically focuses on maximizing data quality within the [NFDI4Microbiota](https://nfdi4microbiota.de/) consortium by enforcing compliance with existing standards and identifying additional tailored data standards and metadata requirements.